GAP automates case handling.

 Project Motivation

-Since 1969 GAP has grown from a single retail store to the largest specialty fashion retailer in the US with seven major brands (Gap, Banana Republic, Old Navy, Athleta, Intermix, Hill City, Janie and Jack).
-GAP's main goal was to improve operational efficiency by reducing the number of manual touches in their DCs.
+Since 1969, Gap Inc. has grown from a single retail store to one of the largest fashion retailers in the US, with major brands Gap, Banana Republic, Old Navy, and Athleta.
+Gap Inc.'s main goal was to improve operational efficiency by reducing the number of manual touches in their DCs.
 They have invested in highly automated case handling technology over the past eight years in their fulfillment centers in Fishkill (US), Fresno (US), Gallatin (US), Groveport (US) and Brampton (CAN).

 Background Grid Invers